arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 The typical way to do this in a Spring Boot application would be to annotate the `CoffeeShop` and `CoffeeMachine` classes with the `@Service` annotation.
 However, if we want to keep the framework details out from the application, we cannot do this.

 So, how should we do this?
 One could create some configuration classes and add bean configurations for the required service classes manually.
-This would however be quite tedious in a large code base.
+This would, however, be quite tedious in a large code base.

 Instead, we can create a configuration that scans classes annotated with a custom annotation.
 First, we are going to create our own annotation inside the application.